couch2coders/DoorDash/README.md

 </p>

 **Attrition Drivers**
-- The ML model indicates the highest driver of churn is employee Tenure & working in the SanFran/Seattle offices
+- The ML model indicates the highest driver of attrition is employee Tenure & working in the SanFran/Seattle offices
   - each additional year of Tenure is associated with a 5% decrease in attrition, with a steep dropoffs at year 3 & 4
   - Working from SanFran/Seattel is also associated with a 5% decrease in attrition